dmitriz/min-server/README.md

 ## Why not something else?
 - [`live-server`](https://github.com/tapio/live-server) is small and awesome but unfortunately slow; there is noticeable delay between the change in your file and its effect in the browser.
-- [`browser-sync`](https://github.com/BrowserSync/browser-sync) is incredibly powerful and fast but (a) is massive at 25MB and (b) flashes "Connected with Browser-Sync" in large black box top of your screen on every reload.
+- [`browser-sync`](https://github.com/BrowserSync/browser-sync) is incredibly powerful and fast but (a) is massive with 25MB total to download and (b) flashes "Connected with Browser-Sync" in a large black on box top of your page on every reload.

 ## Why [Gulp](https://github.com/gulpjs/gulp) plugins?